Master Limited Partnerships worth a look for high-yield seekers

 While MLP funds offer you a variety of partnerships in one package, they are not risk-free.
 Their values are linked to commodity prices.
 If there are dips in oil or gas prices or oversupply issues, their prices will suffer.
 Since they tend to specialize in a small segment of the energy business, MLP funds are concentrated in a small number of companies that will often move in the same direction.
 They are not guaranteed in any way and their tax treatment can be complicated.

 And if oil or natural gas prices collapse, you’ll be at even more risk; they are much more volatile than stocks or bonds.
-The five-year standard deviation, a gauge of volatility, on the Steelpath Select 40 A fund, for example, is 33, compared to 20 for the Vanguard 500 Index fund, which holds the most popular U.S. common stocks, as of October 10.
+The five-year standard deviation, a gauge of volatility, is 33 for this investment category, compared to 20 for the Vanguard 500 Index fund, which holds the most popular U.S. common stocks, as of October 10.
 The lower the standard deviation, the lower the price variance.
 These are not investments for nervous Nellies.

 5. Know the costs.